 P.S.
 Also, don't pander.
-For instance if I'm in Colombia, I'm not going to pretend to like Aguardiente (the local liquor).
+For instance if I'm in Colombia, I don't pretend to like Aguardiente (the local liquor).
 This is because, objectively, Aguardiente is shit.
 Don't be afraid to tell them this.
 They'll respect you more in the long run :).

 2) Have fun and be positive, but don't be a clown

-There is one thing I envy about Benjamin, and that is his shining optimism and ability to enjoy himself.
-I'll admit, it takes me awhile to get warmed up (and usually a few drinks) before I start being social and having a genuine good time.
+There is one thing I envy about Benjamin, apart from his superior Spanish skills.
+And that is his shining optimism and ability to enjoy himself.
+I'll admit, it takes me awhile to get warmed up (and usually more than a few drinks) before I start being social and having a genuine good time.

 Problem is, Benny takes it a bit too far.
 His enthusiasm is so over the top that people come to see him as a joke.
 His constant dancing and loud, obnoxious laughter kind of leaves a "chicken with its head cut off" impression.
 This kind of guy is a great 'prop' at parties and generally fun to be around.

 But it's not the sort of dude women flock to.